sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

          swift upload mycontainer myobject

 If the container **mycontainer** does not exist yet, then it will be created.
+By default, the client will verify the checksum during the upload.
 Downloading an object from a container goes as follows:

 .. code-block:: console